 If you have snow on the ground enter it to the nearest whole inch followed by a # sign. (example 1.2 inches is entered as 1# or 1.6 inches is entered as 2# or 11.2 is entered 11# ) (If your data is missing enter #.)

 For trace amounts of precipitation, snowfall or snowdepth use a * symbol.

-note no decimal points are entered…iv-rocs will add the decimal for you in the right place.
-After you make your entry the voice will read it back to you…if it is not correct enter 2 and try it again. (if your data is missing just enter a # sign.)
+Note: No decimal points are entered… IV-ROCS will add the decimal for you in the right place.
+After you make your entry the system will read it back to you…if it is not correct enter 2 and try it again.
+(If your data is missing just enter a # sign.)

 The precipitation types and codes are as follows: